Church of St. Mary Queen of Poland in Lębork

 Church of St. James the Apostle

 The 14th-century brick church preserves its medieval dedication to the patron of pilgrims.
-The Gothic interior features carved stone elements and accumulated devotional objects.
-Modern pilgrims receive Camino credentials (paszport pielgrzyma) here, continuing the ancient tradition of pilgrim documentation.
+The Gothic interior features carved stone nave piers, accumulated devotional objects from several centuries of use, and a quiet atmosphere suited to prayer before a long journey.
+Modern pilgrims receive Camino credentials (paszport pielgrzyma) here, and the parish stamps the credential with the church's scallop-shell seal — continuing the tradition of documented pilgrim hospitality that has been practised on this site since the Teutonic era.
+The church is one of the principal Jacobean stations on the Pomeranian Way of St. James.

 Old Town